 On the day of our Monthly Cycles event

 On the day, we ask that everyone observes a minimum distance of 2 metres apart (except for participants who are from the same household).

 While cycling, please ensure to keep this distance between the person cycling beside you.
 Please also ensure that you keep a good distance between you and the person cycling in front of you, and avoid being in their ‘slipstream’.

-If you can, please bring your own disinfectant/gel for hands, your own gloves, your own masks.
+If you can, please bring your own masks and disinfectant/gel for hands.

 We are aware that not everyone can access or afford these items, so we will have a limited amount of supplies with us on the day.
 Please don’t hesitate to get in touch in advance (best is to send us a Direct Message on Twitter), or on the day when we meet.